keyleds/keyleds/README.rst

         $ keyledsctl list
         /dev/hidraw1 046d:c330 [111111111111]

   The number in square brackets is the USB serial number of the device.
-It is only be available if the project was built with ``libudev`` support.

 * Querying device information: